Language selection

 2. Animal welfare

-European lead: European Commission, Directorate-General Health and Food Safety (DG SANTE) and DG TRADE
+European lead: European Commission, Directorate-General Health and Food Safety (DG SANTE) and the Directorate-General for Trade and Economic Security (DG TRADE)

 Regulatory cooperation statement: As animal welfare is an issue of general public concern, Canada and the EU look forward to all opportunities to better understand their respective regimes, methods, and experiences, as well as the challenges and benefits that come with them.